Table of Contents Show

-When a buyer comes into your home, they’re trying to envision themselves in your space.
-If there is too much of you in your home, it can be difficult for a buyer to see themselves living there.
+When buyers come into your home, they’re trying to envision themselves in your space.
+However, if too many of you are in your home, buyers can find it difficult to see themselves living there.

 Consider taking you out of the equation when selling your apartment, especially if it’s been on the market longer.
-You should take down personal photos, and the walls should be painted a neutral color.
+You should take down personal photos, and the walls should be painted neutral.
 Quirky accents should be removed.
 Make your apartment a blank slate so that potential buyers can more easily picture themselves at home in your apartment.

 Too Rich for My TasteToo Rich for My Taste

 For example, a listing in Soho recently hit the market showcasing a $140,000 customized gold bathroom, with everything from a gold-plated tub to a gold money sign on the wall.
-In all likelihood, no matter how technically expensive or high-end this is, a buyer is going to want to rip it out – unless this buyer has always dreamed of having their bath mimic a music video.
+No matter how technically expensive or high-end this is, a buyer will want to rip it out – unless this buyer has always dreamed of having their bath mimic a music video.

-In Greenwich Village, an owner recently installed a 30-foot saltwater pool on the bottom floor of his townhouse on Cornelia Street.
-Most people don’t feel the need to swim indoors, so the owner needs to acknowledge that his home will likely take much longer to sell.
-He’ll have to find a specific buyer – one who wants to throw indoor pool parties.
+In Greenwich Village, an owner recently installed a 30-foot saltwater pool on his townhouse’s bottom floor on Cornelia Street.
+Most people don’t need to swim indoors, so the owner must acknowledge that his home will likely take longer to sell.
+He’ll have to find a specific buyer who wants to throw indoor pool parties.

 Not just a problem in big homesNot just a problem in big homes

 This fact holds even in a small apartment.
-Owners who buy an $800,000 one-bedroom and love to cook may go all out on their kitchen – Viking stoves with six burners, top of the line appliances, etc. While this is great, when the apartment hits the market, likely, the pool of buyers coming to look at a one-bedroom with a small kitchen is going to say “Well it’s pretty – but I’m not a chef, so I’m not willing to chip in extra thousands just for this appliance.”
+For example, owners who buy an $800,000 one-bedroom and love to cook may go all out on their kitchen – Viking stoves with six burners, top-of-the-line appliances, etc. While this is great, when the apartment hits the market, likely, the pool of buyers coming to look at a one-bedroom with a small kitchen is going to say, “Well, it’s pretty – but I’m not a chef, so I’m not willing to chip in extra thousands just for this appliance.”